Anyway, here we go...

 Home plate umpire Doug Harvey yells, "Play ball!"

-The other umpires are: First base, Bill Klem; second base, Bill McGowan; third base, Billy Evans; left field, Nestor Chylak; right field, Jocko Conlan.
-Three from each League.
+The other umpires are: 1st base, Bill Klem; 2nd base, Bill McGowan; 3rd base, Billy Evans; left field, Nestor Chylak; right field, Jocko Conlan.
+Three from each League: National, Harvey, Klem and Conlan; American, McGowan, Evans and Chylak.

 Sandy Koufax begins the game on the mound for the National League.
 Eddie Collins leads off for the American League.